Eben60/ShareAdd.jl/docs/src/index.md

 - If the main env folder (e.g. `v1.11`) was among the copied, `ShareAdd` is assumed to be installed, otherwise install it there.
 - Update the main environment from the `Pkg` command line.
 - Update all shared environments using `ShareAdd.update()`.

+## Note for Julia v1.12 in VSCode

+Some of the `ShareAdd` functions may start user dialogs, which are implemented through [`REPL.TerminalMenus`](https://docs.julialang.org/en/v1/stdlib/REPL/#REPL.TerminalMenus), a part of the Julia's standard library package [`REPL`](https://docs.julialang.org/en/v1/stdlib/REPL/#REPL).
+Unfortunately `REPL.TerminalMenus` appear to be broken with Julia `v1.12` in VSCode, as of Julia `v1.12.0-beta4`.
+Actually it was not working perfectly in `VSCode` under previous versions of Julia too (s. [this issue](https://github.com/julia-vscode/julia-vscode/issues/2668) and links therein), but it is now [much worse](https://github.com/julia-vscode/julia-vscode/issues/3833) under `v1.12`.

+Whether the dialog will be started depends on specific circumstances, e.g. for `@usingany` it is if a package to be imported is already available in some shared env.
+Before starting such a dialog, if Julia ≥ v1.12 under VSCode environment is detected, a warning will be issued, giving the user the opportunity to press `Ctrl/C`.

+In such a case you may execute the ShareAdd macro/function from Terminal, or run your script from Terminal, or execute VSCode command "Julia: Run File in New Process" once.
+After the package or env installation/moving/deletion, you can return to the normal use of VSCode.
+Alternatively you can just perform the action using `Pkg` functions.

 ## Reference